postos/postos/README.md

-Currently working with C++, Python,  and Juypter Notebook.
+Currently working with Java and Machine Learning in Juypter Notebook.
 More to come.